Frugal people don’t do certain things for a reason. For the benefit that not doing brings to them.

 It’s their money plan and ensures they control what happens.
 Going shopping just because you can is not part of a frugal master plan.
 They have learned their money lessons well and apply them to everything they do.

 Frugal folk like to spend money, on things that matter to them.
-Because they know what is important to them there is no reason to mindlessly shop.
+Because they know what is important to them there is no reason to mindlessly shop and they refuse to give in to lifestyle creep.

 They don’t spend money every day and plan their purchases to make sure they get value for money.